DeveloperDunne/Little-Rascal-Recipes/README.md

 ## Agile Methodology

 * All functionality and development of this project were managed using GitHub Projects.
-This can be found here [(https://github.com/users/DeveloperDunne/projects/4)]
+This can be found here [Github Projects](https://github.com/users/DeveloperDunne/projects/4)

 ## The Scope